cyberabi/wwce/README.md

 # wwce
 World's Worst Chess Engine

 I challenged myself to write a rudimenatary chess engine in four hours.
 That initial challenge was a qualified success.
+The resulting executable is under 1000 lines of code including comments, and under 64K compiled (on a Macbook).

 Here's what's missing to make it really Chess:
 1) Pawn promotion